marco-wilhelm/marco-wilhelm.github.io/index.md

 ## Research Projects

-0. **From Prediction to Agile Interventions in the Social Sciences (FAIR)**, Research data manager of FAIR ([www.fair.tu-dortmund.de](https://fair.tu-dortmund.de/en/), since 2022)
+0. **From Prediction to Agile Interventions in the Social Sciences (FAIR)**, Research data manager of FAIR ([www.fair.tu-dortmund.de](https://fair.tu-dortmund.de/en/), since Mar 2022)
 0. **DFG Research Unit 1513 on Hybrid Reasoning for Intelligent Systems (HYBRIS)**, Member of Subprojekt A3 _"Probabilistic Description Logics Based on the Aggregating Semantics and the Principle of Maximum Entropy"_
    ([www.hybrid-reasoning.org](https://www.hybrid-reasoning.org), from 2015 to 2019)